michaelrsweet/stringsutil/README.md

 - When exporting a C header/source file, the variable name no longer includes directory information.
 - Fixed decoding of JSON Unicode escapes ("\uXXXX").
+- Fixed exporting of quotes in ".strings" files in C header/source files.

 Legal Stuff